 These maraschino cherries would be a great hostess or holiday gift.
 Who wouldn't like to receive a jar of homemade maraschino cherries as a gift?
 The next time you buy cherries, enjoy eating a few handfuls of them and then give this fun recipe a try.

-Chris Palmer is a professional blogger that enjoys updating consumers on the beverage industry.
-He writes for Top Shelf Blends, the place to find the best recipes for liquor, frozen daiquiris and wine cocktails.
+This is a sponsored post written on behalf of Top Shelf Blends, the place to find the best recipes for liquor, frozen daiquiris and wine cocktails.

 Follow my canning and preserving board on Pinterest.

 on this article or submit your tip to CreativeHomemaking.com.